Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 ## Process to encipher
 Book specifies that encipherment will be described.
+1. Create derivations from keys
+1. Create the transposition tables
-1. Create the checkerboard and transposition tables?
+1. Create the checkerboard table
 1. Start with the message to encipher [given below](#russian) below.
 1. For each number in the text, replace it with Н/Ц, that number repeated three times, and Н/Ц again.
 So " 3 " would be replaced with " Н/Ц333Н/Ц ".
 I've changed "Н/Ц" and other such tokens to single character tokens such as "#" to assist in processing, but that may need changing in order to interact with others.
 1. Randomly chop the plaintext in two, take the second side first, append 'Н/Т', then append the first side